-- it expects to settle the liability in its normal operating cycle; - it holds the liability primarily for the purpose of trading; - the liability is due to be settled within twelve months after the reporting period; or - it does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
+- it expects to realise the asset, or intends to sell or consume it, in its normal operating cycle; - it holds the liability primarily for the purpose of trading; - the liability is due to be settled within twelve months after the reporting period; or - it does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.